Last Updated on September 16, 2024 by Soumya

 You cannot leave Belem without having tasted the original Pasteis de Nata.
 Can you?

-Right by the side of Jeronimos Monastery is a small cafetaria called Pasteis de Belem that serves them hot and fresh Pasteis de Belem through out the day.
+Right by the side of Jeronimos Monastery is a small cafeteria called Pasteis de Belem.
+It serves hot and fresh Pasteis de Belem throughout the day.
 Fragrant with the smell of butter and cinnamon, this place is an absolute heaven for foodies.

 Appreciate Portugal’s Monument of Discoveries